 Lapland Hotels Sky Ounasvaara

-The Sky Ounasvaara is located in the Ounasvaara Winter Sports Center, surrounded by beautiful forests and nature.
+The Sky Ounasvaara hotel is located in the Ounasvaara Winter Sports Center, surrounded by beautiful forests and nature.
 We stayed for a few nights in this retro looking hotel and experienced amazing views from our room and from the restaurant and breakfasting area.
+It’s an amazing hotel for skiing in Finland and for a winter escape.

 Whilst the hotel might look a little ‘old school’ on the outside, it is warm and inviting on the inside and offers some spectacular views.
 The snow-covered trees outside really do make for a picture perfect view from the hotel and the Instagram potential is frankly off the chart.